 There are three subgroups within this category:1.
 SKILLED WORKERS - are persons whose jobs require a minimum of 2 years training or work experience that are not temporary or seasonal.

 There are many subgroups within this category, including:1.
 BROADCASTERS IN THE U.S.

 Immigrant Investor visa categories (such as the EB-5 detailed below) are for capital investment by foreign investors in new commercial enterprises in the United States which provide job creation.EB-5 IMMIGRANT INVESTOR PROGRAM

-For more information about the EB-5 Visa and our current Regional Center Projects open for Investment, please go to our website page:
+For more information about the EB-5 Visa and our current Regional Center Projects open for Investment, please go to our website pages listed below: